What an impressive location! It combines architecture, history and nature.

-This article contains affiliate Links (info on the Disclosure page).
+This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-Short history of Girnigoe Castle
+Short history of the Girnigoe Castle & Restoration

 The Clan Sinclair has occupied this site since at least the late 14th century.
 Not much is known about the early years of the castle.

 Note - Old Wick castle

-In the same area (but South of Wick) is the Old Wick Castle.
-After research the Old Wick had less ruins remaining.
-This is why I chose to visit the Castle Sinclair Girnigoe.
+The Old Wick had less ruins remaining.
+This is why I chose to favor the Castle Sinclair Girnigoe.

-PLANNING TIPS - Sinclair Girnigoe Castle Scotland
+PLANNING TIPS & Map - Sinclair Girnigoe Castle, Scotland

-How to get to Girnigoe Castle Location
+How to get to Girnigoe Castle Location - Map

 - Located in the Caithness region, North East coast of Scotland